DrTTom/CatchLogged/KotlinHow2.md

 - implicit non null check is good
 - primary constructors are great in trivial cases
 - ranges in for loops look good
+- no ';' at line ending feels good

+Kotlin code looks better than Java in case of default data classes and classes with lots of overloading.
+In complex classes, the quantity of implicit assumptions might be a disadvantage.
-Finding real advantages of the language seems to require some more experience, not just translation of Java ideas into Kotlin.
+Finding further real advantages of the language seems to require some more experience, not just translation of Java ideas into Kotlin.

+However, the programming task of current project seems not to be an ideal candidate to apply Kotlin.